Belarusian sprinter leaves Japan for refuge in Poland after row with team

 The 24-year-old had been expected to take a direct flight to Warsaw but switched at the last minute, an airport official told reporters.
 A member of the Belarusian community in touch with Tsimanouskaya said diplomats had changed her flight due to security concerns.

-Tsimanouskaya was been granted a humanitarian visa by Poland after she refused to board a flight on Sunday and sought protection from Japanese police at Tokyo’s Haneda Airport, saying she was being forced to return to Belarus for criticizing her coach and she feared for her safety if she returned home.
+Tsimanouskaya was granted a humanitarian visa by Poland after she refused to board a flight on Sunday and sought protection from Japanese police at Tokyo's Haneda Airport, saying she was being forced to return to Belarus for criticizing her coach and she feared for her safety if she returned home.

 Escorted by officials, Tsimanouskaya, wearing a mask and sunglasses, arrived at Narita Airport on Wednesday morning after leaving Poland's Embassy in Tokyo but did not respond to reporters' questions.
 She boarded a flight bound to Vienna with two people believed to be Polish diplomats.